Introduction to heavy trailers

 For multiple trailers of any kind attached to a vehicle a duplicate of the registration plate shall be exhibited on the back of the rearmost trailer.
 At all times the towing vehicle and trailer number plates should match.

-Under UN-ECE Regulation 48 reversing lights are mandatory on O2, O3 and O4 category trailers (trailers with a maximum mass over 750 kg but are optional on O1 category trailers (trailers with a maximum mass less than or equal to 750 kg.
+Under UN-ECE Regulation 48 reversing lights are mandatory on O2, O3 and O4 category trailers (trailers with a maximum mass over 750 kg) but are optional on O1 category trailers (trailers with a maximum mass less than or equal to 750 kg).

 Reversing lights are compulsory on all new trailers manufactured since 29 October 2012.

 Side lamps are located at the fronts of a trailer, display a white light to the front and a red light to the rear.
-For testing of side lamps, see HCV manual
+For testing of side lamps, see HCV Testers' Manual

-Marker lamps are fitted to the side of a trailer and are amber in colour and must be less than or equal to 7 watts.
-For testing of marker lights see HCV Manual
+Marker lamps are fitted to the side of a trailer and are amber in colour and must be less than or equal to 7 Watts.
+For testing of marker lights see HCV Testers' Manual